 - Conducted an internal focus group with 15 advisors from the health care industry to provide candid feedback on the content and user experience.

 - Launched the BBHC program at Northwell Health, training 128 staff members.

 - Assessed participant knowledge, beliefs, perceptions, and shifts in behavior as part of each learning module.

-- Reached more than 7,000 participants through in-person and online trainings, including 27 keynotes across the nation and 20 racial bias in-person trainings to hospital systems such as Mt.
-Sinai, the University of North Texas, Institute for Healthcare Improvement, and University of Virginia.
+- Reached more than 7,000 participants through in-person and online trainings, including through 27 keynotes across the nation and 20 racial bias in-person trainings at hospital systems such as Mount Sinai, the University of North Texas, Institute for Healthcare Improvement, and University of Virginia.

-Although some of the grant’s goals were achieved, Be More America underestimated the difficulty in achieving its ambitious goal.
+Although some of the grant’s objectives were achieved, Be More America underestimated the difficulty in achieving its ambitious goal.
 Under this grant, Be More America originally intended to launch the training program in six New York City-based hospitals, reaching 2,000 residents and physicians.
-However, of the six target hospital systems, Mt.
-Sinai was the only one that participated in BBHC training.
-Throughout the grant, Be More America engaged in ongoing and extensive communications with each of the six health systems, but the other five hospitals did not fully commit to the training program.
+However, of the six target hospital systems, Mount Sinai was the only one that ultimately participated in BBHC training.
+Throughout the grant, Be More America engaged in ongoing and extensive communication with each of the six health systems, but the other five hospitals did not fully commit to the training program.
 Northwell Health did participate in BBHC training, although it was not part of the original cohort for this project.

 Co-Funding and Additional Funds Leveraged: N/A